Big Horn, Wyoming

 Big Horn is an unincorporated community and census-designated place (CDP) in Sheridan County, Wyoming, United States.
-The population was 198 at the 2000 census and 490 at the 2010 census.
+The population was 457 at the 2020 census.

 History

 Big Horn is along the valley of Little Goose Creek.
-From 1866-68, the military cut-off route of the Bozeman Trail crossed Little Goose Creek, where Big Horn was later located.
+From 1866 to 1868, the military cutoff route of the Bozeman Trail crossed Little Goose Creek, where Big Horn was later located.
 The trail was used by travelers going to gold fields in Montana, but was plagued by Lakota attacks under Red Cloud.
 Fort Phil Kearny was established on Piney Creek, but continued harassment by the Lakota led to its abandonment and the withdrawal of the U.S. Army from the Powder River Country under the Fort Laramie Treaty of 1868.

 According to local historian Glenn Sweem, the main route of the Bozeman Trail did not pass through the site where Big Horn was later founded.
 It lay farther to the east and followed Prairie Dog Creek, eventually leaving that drainage and taking a course now occupied by 5th Street in Sheridan.
-From there the trail crossed Goose Creek and continued out Soldier Creek to present-day Keystone Road, eventually crossing Tongue River between where Ranchester and Dayton, Wyoming were later located.
+From there the trail crossed Goose Creek and continued out Soldier Creek to present-day Keystone Road, eventually crossing Tongue River between where Ranchester and Dayton, Wyoming, were later located.

-Little Goose Creek was the site of General Crook's camp after the Battle of the Rosebud against the Sioux and Cheyenne on June 17, 1876.
+Little Goose Creek was the site of General George Crook's camp after the Battle of the Rosebud against the Sioux and Cheyenne on June 17, 1876.
 Crook was fishing in the Bighorn Mountains on Tepee Creek while General George Custer fell to the Lakota and Cheyenne at the Little Bighorn, 70 mi to the north.

 The first settler in the Big Horn area was Oliver Perry Hanna, an adventurer, prospector, buffalo hunter, and Indian fighter who built a cabin on Hanna Creek in 1878.
 During the winter of 1878–79, he rode his horse north on the frozen Tongue River to hunt buffalo in the Yellowstone River Country.
-He participated in the massive-hide harvest that wiped out the buffalo on the northern plains.
+He participated in the massive hide harvest that wiped out the buffalo on the northern plains.
 His published recollections told of entire steamships loaded with buffalo hides floating down the Yellowstone River, as well as entire freight trains loaded with buffalo bones.
-After the buffalo hunting dried up Hanna made a 400 mi round trip to Fort Laramie to buy seed and a plow, becoming the first farmer to carve a furrow in what became Sheridan County.
+After the buffalo hunting dried up, Hanna made a 400 mi round trip to Fort Laramie to buy seed and a plow, becoming the first farmer to carve a furrow in what became Sheridan County.
 Hanna attracted many of the first settlers to Big Horn City, which was established in 1882.
 He operated the Oriental Hotel across the street from the Big Horn Mercantile for many years.
 William Frackelton, "The Sagebrush Dentist", credited Hanna as the inspiration for the Crow Tribe's involvement in a July 1902 reenactment of the Little Bighorn Battle in Sheridan.